What is a charter school?

 Parent Advisory Committee (PAC) - PAC membership includes Gateway parents and teachers.
 The PAC assists Gateway's instructional leadership staff with operating, planning, and evaluating the school's curricular and instructional practices.
 The PAC provides assistance and advice -- all decisions about curriculum and instructional practices will be the responsibility of the school leader.
 The PAC may also be asked to help bring in participants as needed to focus on particular topics such as school climate, parent relations, community relations, school improvement planning, problem solving, or other efforts as needed.

-Gateway Friends & Family (GFF) PTO - GFF is the school's parent / teacher / community organization.
-GFF supports Gateway in numerous ways, such as: fundraising, volunteer efforts, parent support, community relations, and teacher appreciation.
+Gateway Parent Teacher Organization - The PTO is the school's parent / teacher / community organization.
+PTO supports Gateway in numerous ways, such as: fundraising, volunteer efforts, parent support, community relations, and teacher appreciation.

 Board Membership - There are one- and two-year Parent Director positions on the Gateway Lab School Board of Directors, as well as Community Member positions.
 For more information on board membership opportunities please contact any Board officer (see the "Board" website menu for contact information.